Fort Tryon Park: Other structures

 The Shelter Overlook, an octagonal gazebo, is located east of Corbin Drive at the northeast corner of Sir William's Dog Run.
 It originally contained a tile roof, later replaced with a slate roof after a fire.
 The roof is supported by stone piers.
 The gazebo is frequented by those using the dog run.

 A two-story brick ventilation building for the subway is also located within the park at Broadway and Dongan Place.
 There are also two comfort stations in the park.
 The first is a structure at Broadway and Sherman Avenue that looks like a cottage, while the second is located inside a slope north of the Cloisters.

 Wildlife

 Cabrini Woods hosts 80 bird species as well as possums, raccoons, and skunks.
 The surrounding area also hosts a wide variety of birds, including common species such as blue jays and cardinals; wild turkeys; and birds of prey including red-tailed hawks and owls.
-Animals within the area include Eastern and meadow voles, red-bellied salamanders, southern flying squirrels, opossums, white-footed deer mice, and cottontail rabbits, as well as eastern grey squirrels and raccoons.
+Animals within the area include Eastern and meadow voles, red-bellied salamanders, southern flying squirrels, opossums, white-footed deer mice, and cottontail rabbits, as well as eastern gray squirrels and raccoons.